joshmcarthur/chef-apktool/README.md

 A Chef cookbook for downloading and installing [apktool](https://code.google.com/p/android-apktool/), a Java-based utility for extracting data from Android APK files.

+## Important Note

+<= Version 1.2 of this cookbook installed APKTool version 1.x, which requires Java 6 and has a different installation method.
+If you need to use this version of APKTool, then you must use an older version of this cookbook.

+Version 1.3 and onwards installs APK Tool version 2.x, which requires Java 7 (OpenJDK will be installed as part of the Chef run).

 ## Supported Platforms